Sarb1236/Data-Warehousing-Types-of-Facts-design/Microsoft Fabric Lake House -E-commerce DataWarehouse/PROJECT_DOCUMENTATION.md

 ---

-Your Microsoft Fabric Lake House is now ready for production use with comprehensive documentation!
+**🎉 Your Microsoft Fabric Lake House is now ready for production use with comprehensive documentation!**